rwl/PYPOWER/README.rst

 =====

 * MATPOWER_ from PSERC (Cornell)
+* Oct2PYPOWER_ Python bridge to MATPOWER using Oct2Py
 * pandapower_ from Fraunhofer IWES and University of Kassel
 * TESP_ from PNNL
 * MatDyn_ by Stijn Cole